Can Dementia Exempt You From Criminal Responsibility? The Latest on the Mohammed Al Fayed Case

 The Decision To Prosecute

 Prosecutors must apply the Director's Guidance on Charging.
 The investigator must notify the prosecutor that the suspect's mental health condition or disorder may be a live issue.
 This must be done clearly in the request for early advice or for a charging decision, stating the grounds on which it is based and drawing the prosecutor's attention to any relevant material.
 This information may potentially come from different sources: not only the suspect, but their friends, family, defence representative or a professional involved in their treatment or care.
-In the Mohammed Al Fayed's case it is likely that various sources would have provided the police and CPS with evidence of his condition and when considering the evidential threshold would have been relevant.
+In the Mohammed Al Fayed's case it is likely that various sources would have provided the police and CPS with evidence of his condition and when considering the evidential threshold their evidence would have been a very relevant and key factor.

 What Might Happen Next in the Mohammed Al Fayed Case?